tiomarello/tiomarello.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am an M1 @ Tufts University School of Medicine.
 Graduated from Boston College 25' with experiences working on waste-water biosensors using microelectronics and pythons.
 Currently interested in IM and EM, and always interested exploring the opprotunities to expand care for the most underserved.
-Please feel free to reach out (and say hello if you see on my bike!)
+Please feel free to reach out (and say hello if you see me on my bike!)